TExES Test Results and Score Reporting

 "Testing irregularities" refers to problems with the administration of a test.
 Testing irregularities may result from actions of test takers, test center administrators, ETS or natural or man-made causes.
 When testing irregularities occur, they may affect an individual or groups of test takers.
 Such problems include, without limitation, administrative errors (such as improper timing, improper seating, defective materials [e.g., improper test forms] and defective equipment); improper access to test content; and other disruptions of test administrations (such as natural disasters or other emergencies).
 When testing irregularities occur, ETS may decline to score the test or cancel the test score.
 When, in ETS's sole judgment, it is appropriate to do so, test takers will be given the opportunity to take the test again as soon as reasonably possible without charge.

 When, in ETS's judgment or the judgment of test administrators, there is a discrepancy in a test taker's identification, the test taker may be dismissed from the test center.
 In addition, ETS may decline to score the test or may cancel the test score if the documents or photos from the test day cannot be validated or if ETS has evidence that a test taker did not appear for the test.
-ETS will also cancel scores, ban the test taker from future testing and notify score recipients of the cancellation if fraudulent activity is detected after scores have been reported.
+ETS will also cancel scores, ban the test taker from future testing and notify score recipients of the cancellation if anomalous activity is detected after scores have been reported.
 If test scores are canceled by ETS, test fees are forfeited.

 When ETS or a test administrator finds that there is misconduct in connection with a test, the test taker may be dismissed from the test center and/or ETS may decline to score the test or withhold and ultimately cancel the test score.
 If scores are canceled, test fees are forfeited.
 Misconduct includes, but is not limited to, noncompliance with the Test Center Procedures and Regulations.

 ETS may also cancel scores if, in its judgment, there is substantial evidence that they are invalid for any other reason.
 Substantial evidence means evidence that is sufficient to persuade a reasonable person.
 The substantial evidence standard is lower (i.e., requires less proof) than beyond a reasonable doubt, clear and convincing and preponderance of the evidence standards.
 Evidence of invalid scores may include, without limitation, discrepant handwriting, discrepant photographs or fingerprints or unusual answer patterns and inconsistent performance on different parts of the test.
 Before canceling scores pursuant to this paragraph, ETS notifies the test taker in writing about its concerns, gives the test taker an opportunity to submit information that addresses ETS's concerns, considers any such information submitted and offers the test taker a choice of options.
-The options include voluntary score cancellation, a free retest or allowing TEA to make a decision whether to accept the scores.
+The options include voluntary score cancellation, a voucher to take the test without charge or allowing TEA to make a decision whether to accept the scores.